 As for myself, as silly and ironic as it would be to post my Slave Witch April review on Valentines Day, I’d like to take this chance to talk about a game near and dear to my heart.
 I really want to get around to replaying Rhapsody and giving it a full review, but I figure today is the perfect chance to talk about its beautiful music, and you better be damn sure the soundtrack is amazing with a title like that.
 It did not disappoint.

 Rhapsody is a game heavily inspired by musicals and theatrical productions, and the music very much emphasizes this.
 The track you are currently listening to (unless you haven’t clicked on the music player for some reason) is the theme of Prince Ferdinand, the primary love interest of the protagonist Cornet.
 This song perfectly fits Prince Ferdinand’s character, elegant, graceful, and captivating from the first note onward.

-The beautiful arrangement of this track puts the player in Cornet’s shoes by creating the “butterflies in your stomach” feeling of young love in music form.
+Taking inspiration from Tchaikovsky’s Piano Concerto No. 1, beautiful arrangement of this track puts the player in Cornet’s shoes by creating the “butterflies in your stomach” feeling of young love in music form.
 You only have a few scenes where Cornet directly interacts with the Prince, but the every scene is made impactful through the use of this track, and you are given just enough emotion that the love between them feels real despite the lack of screen time the Prince gets.